Health Informatics

 • Develop procurement plans and assess project contracts

 The Digital Health graduate certificate is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.
 This certificate has a set of courses addressing digital health in both the health industry and healthcare delivery systems.
-The certificate is aligned to CAHIIM core competencies and is accredited by HIMSS.
+The certificate is The certificate is accredited for CAHIIM Digital Health Leader competencies and is accredited by HIMSS.
 The innovative classes in the concentration cover how to reduce costs and improve access to quality healthcare through technologies that comprise the framework of modern interconnected healthcare.
 Students stay at the cutting edge of emerging health technology, telehealth, digital, and virtual health with this certificate by learning how technology affects and improves diagnosis, treatment, training, patient records, and financial transactions.
 You'll gain high-level knowledge of the interoperability of healthcare information systems, the benefits and barriers associated with consumer digital health products, and the evolving use of distance medicine.

 Specialized Graduate Certificate in Health Data Informatics and Analytics

-The Health Data Informatics and Analytics specialized graduate certificate is offered completely online to meet the needs of busy adults.
+The Health Data Informatics and Analytics specialized graduate certificate is offered offered online or on-campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.
 This certificate is designed for three principal types of students.
 This certificate is appropriate for individuals in the health data informatics or analytics field who are currently working beyond their skillset capacity.
 This certificate seeks to match their skills to the competencies they would like to acquire and is accredited by HIMS.

 These students will benefit from instruction on theory and validation of their on-the-job experiences.
 Alternatively, this certificate is appropriate for those who are ready to move to a managerial position and may need a new skillset to make this conversion.
 Additionally, this certificate is appropriate for individuals with solid business skills looking to transition from another industry into the health industry or healthcare but need support for the move.
 This certificate will aid in the transition to a health data informatics and analytics position within the healthcare or health industry.
 To this end, the certificate curriculum is aligned with AHIMA and HIMSS certification specific core objectives.
 This certificate focuses on three concentrated areas of development.
 First, students develop a solid base of knowledge about the healthcare delivery in the U.S. within the framework of the "4 Ps": Patients/People, Providers, Payors, and Population.
 This framework allows students to understand both informatics and analytics related to the process of transforming data into information, knowledge, and then insight (DIKI) along the broad scope that exists in health industry and U.S. healthcare today.
 Second, students will compare and contrast the similarities and differences between asking and answering research and business questions.
 Third, students will learn how to collaborate, organize projects, and formulate real-life solutions to existing healthcare industry issues.